nterreri/thesis/report/appendix.md

         return [self.stemmer.stemWord(token) for token in tokens]

     def _removeStopwords(self, tokens):
-        '''To return a set of tokens where stopwords have been removed''' return self.stopwordRemover.removeStopwords(tokens)
+        '''To return a set of tokens where stopwords have been removed
+        '''
+        return self.stopwordRemover.removeStopwords(tokens)

     def _tokenize(self, sentence):